duolicious/duolicious-backend/duolicious-frontend/README.md

 ## Contributing

-There's three ways you can contribute:
+Want to help strangers on the internet find love?
+There's three ways you can contribute!

 1. Tell your friends about Duolicious and share on social media!
 This is the best way to make it grow.
 2. Donate on Ko-fi: https://ko-fi.com/duolicious